paldhous/ucsc/2016/investigative-policy/md_raw/class2.md

 #####Financial disclosures/following the money

 Financial disclosures can be very revealing, and are required in many circumstances.
 [Here](http://www.ucop.edu/research-graduate-studies/_files/research/policies/documents/coipolicy.pdf), [here](http://policy.ucop.edu/doc/2500558/PHS_COI) and [here](http://www.ucop.edu/research-policy-analysis-coordination/policies-guidance/conflict-of-interest/index.html), for example, are some links on financial disclosure policy for University of California faculty.
-Martha will talk more about financial disclosures and following the money in Week 7.
+Martha will talk more about financial disclosures and following the money.

+#####Know the difference between anecdote and data/analysis

+I'm glad we had a frank discussion of the weaknesses of the Hawaii pesticide story in this regard!

 #####Permits

 Many activities require permits from federal, state or local governments, and these should be public documents.
+Despite its other weaknesses, the Hawaii story provided an example of using these documents.

 #####Professional accreditation/licensing